awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 The required resources are defined in a AWS CloudFormation stack, called the *bootstrap stack*, which is usually named `CDKToolkit`\.
 Just like any AWS CloudFormation stack, you can find it in the AWS CloudFormation console\.

 The AWS CDK supports two bootstrap templates\.
 At this writing, the AWS CDK is transitioning from one of these templates to the other, but the original template \(dubbed "legacy"\) is still the default\.
-The newer template \("modern"\) is required by CDK Pipelines now and will become the default at some point in the future\.
+The newer template \("modern"\) is required by CDK Pipelines today, and will become the default at some point in the future\.
 For details, see [Bootstrapping templates](#bootstrapping-templates)\.

 Environments are independent, so if you want to deploy to multiple environments \(different AWS accounts or different regions in the same account\), each environment must be bootstrapped separately\.